RENAMO

 RENAMO (from the Portuguese Resistência Nacional Moçambicana, lit.
 'Mozambican National Resistance') is a Mozambican political party and militant group.
 The party was founded with the active sponsorship of the Rhodesian Central Intelligence Organisation (CIO) in May 1977 from anti-communist dissidents opposed to Mozambique's ruling FRELIMO party.
 RENAMO was initially led by André Matsangaissa, a former senior official in FRELIMO's armed wing, and was composed of several anti-communist dissident groups which appeared immediately prior to, and shortly following, Mozambican independence.
 Matsangaissa, who died in 1979, was succeeded by Afonso Dhlakama, who led the organization until he died in 2018.
 He was succeeded by Ossufo Momade.

-Critics of RENAMO frequently described the movement as a proxy of Rhodesia and South Africa's apartheid government.
+Critics of RENAMO frequently described the movement as a proxy of Rhodesia, and subsequently, South Africa's apartheid government.
 It has been theorised that RENAMO was formed for the sole purpose of countering FRELIMO support for the Zimbabwe African National Liberation Army (ZANLA).
 On the other hand, RENAMO was also reflective of FRELIMO's own splintering support base and dwindling popularity in the immediate post-independence era.
-Its political programme centered around the abandonment of FRELIMO's socialist policies, the adoption of a free market economy, and more traditionalist concerns such as the reinstatement of tribal leaders to positions of authority.
+Its political programme centered around the abandonment of FRELIMO's socialist policies, the adoption of a free market economy, and more traditionalist concerns such as the reinstatement of traditional ethnic leaders to positions of authority.
 RENAMO's ranks included a number of Mozambican political exiles who genuinely opposed FRELIMO on principle, including FRELIMO defectors disillusioned with its Marxist–Leninist ideology, but also large numbers of recruits conscripted by force.

 With Rhodesian support, RENAMO commenced an insurgency against the FRELIMO government in 1977, sparking the Mozambican Civil War.
 The war was characterised by severe human rights violations on both sides and crippled the already debilitated Mozambican economy.
 RENAMO and FRELIMO acceded to the Rome General Peace Accords in October 1992, which ended FRELIMO's one-party state and introduced multi-party democratic elections.
 In return, RENAMO pledged to abandon its armed struggle and conduct its future activities by political means within the framework of the new electoral system.
 Following the end of the war, RENAMO was responsible for promoting constitutional reforms as well as the promotion of a strong domestic private sector.

 Renewed clashes broke out between RENAMO's militant forces and the FRELIMO government in 2013.
-RENAMO resumed its insurgency, citing state corruption and electoral fraud perpetuated by FRELIMO officials.
+RENAMO resumed its insurgency, citing state corruption and electoral fraud perpetrated by FRELIMO officials.
 A second peace agreement was reached between RENAMO and FRELIMO in August 2019, resulting in the virtual end of the insurgency.
 A RENAMO splinter group known as the RENAMO Military Junta (RMJ) was quickly formed from party dissidents opposed to the peace process; the RMJ continued to carry out minor guerrilla operations until December 2021, when the last of its members surrendered to Mozambican security forces.